Dialectical Behavior Therapy (DBT)

 DBT teaches four sets of skills:

-Waypoint Wellness Center offers DBT in a variety of formats, including individual and group based work.
-A new adolescent DBT group facilitated by Dr. Gasior is starting late this spring!
-Call now to register.
+Waypoint Wellness Center has offered DBT in a variety of formats, including individual and group based work.
+Currently we are not offering a DBT group.